Etendeka Mountain Camp

 Our view of Etendeka Camp

 Etendeka is relatively simple by the standards of modern safari camps, and is exceptional in being owner-run for around two decades – a major achievement.
-What's even more impressive is that Dennis and Bonnie have retained their enthusiasm, and still manage to make sure that their guests have a really individual experience.
-Etendeka's fairly small size, communal dining and simple but excellent home-cooked food combine to make this a friendly and relaxed camp.
+What's even more impressive is that Dennis and Bonny have retained their enthusiasm, and still manage to make sure that their guests have a really individual experience.
+Etendeka's fairly small size, communal dining and simple but excellent home-cooked food combines to make this a friendly and relaxed camp.
 It will appeal strongly to those who love solitude, great scenery and walking – whilst the wildlife which is increasingly visible here comes as a real bonus!

 Etendeka Camp: Traveller ratings